SkygearIO/skygear-doc/content/js/query.md

 });
 ```

-You can put multiple consitions in same query object
+You can put multiple conditions in same query object

 ``` javascript
 let query = Query(Note);